 Then, add content upgrades to those posts.

-For even higher conversions, use a combination of slide-in boxes, inline forms and 2-step optins into the post using page level targeting to display the specific content upgrade offers on specific blog posts.
+For even higher conversions, use a combination of slide-in boxes, inline forms, and 2-step optins in the post using page-level targeting to display the specific content upgrade offers on specific blog posts.

 11. Set Up a Recurring Sharing Schedule